AldaronLau/AldaronLau/README.md

 # Hello!

 My name is Jeryn.
-I mostly program with Rust and play with WebAssembly when I can.
+I primarily program with Rust and play with WebAssembly when I can.

 I maintain [these crates](crates.md), and [not these anymore](dropped.md).